TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 # I am getting an internal server error when using Azure Cosmos DB data explorer

-The data explorer uses the respective SDK i.e. SQL API or Mongo API to access the data from the Azure Cosmos DB.
-Using a Azure Cosmos DB - SQL API SDK to perform CRUD operation against Mongo API account would not generate any error.
-However, this would make the data explorer to fail when reading the data due to mismatch in the data structure.
+The data explorer uses the native SDK based on the Cosmos DB Account API type to access the data from the Azure Cosmos DB.
+Using the Azure Cosmos DB SQL API SDK to perform CRUD operations against Mongo API account would not generate any error.
+However, this would make the data explorer produce the internal server error when reading the data due to a mismatch in the data formats.

 ## **Recommended Steps**